PlayQ/d4s/vuepress/docs/docs/README.md

 }
 ```
 By default, d4s relies on [Magnolia](https://propensive.com/opensource/magnolia/) to derive typeclasses,
-but you could also use [Circe](https://circe.github.io/circe/) to so.
+but you could also use [Circe](https://circe.github.io/circe/) to do the same.
 In case you wanna use `circe` just
 include `d4s-circe` module as a dependency for your project.

 Finally, we can write some queries!